List of works by Paul Woodroffe: St Ignatius Roman Catholic Church

 This church in Stamford Hill, Outer London, has a 1915 three-light East window that is by Woodroffe and depicts the Annunciation, the Crucifixion, the last Supper and the Resurrection.
 Woodroffe completed a second window for the South Aisle area.
 This is a single light and depicts St George and St Charles Borromeo.

 Church of St Mary

-For this Pembroke Docks, Pembrokeshire church, Woodroffe executed a two-light window depicting the Saints David and Patrick in 1929.
+For this Pembroke Dock, Pembrokeshire church, Woodroffe executed a two-light window depicting the Saints David and Patrick in 1929.
 The window is on the East wall of the Chancel and in the right hand light David is depicted standing with a boy, whose arms are stretched up towards him and in the left hand light Patrick is seen impaling a snake.

 Our Lady of Lourdes and St Joseph

 Woodroffe completed two windows for this Leigh-on-Sea, Essex church.
 A window depicting Sir Thomas More was executed for the South Aisle in 1933, and a window for the porch was completed in 1940.
 Despite appearances to the contrary, Our Lady of Lourdes and St Joseph is a 20th-century church, its construction having been authorised in 1918 after tireless work by Canon Francis Gilbert to have a church built on the site.
 The Canon even designed the church tower himself with its peal of eight bells.
 During construction a large white stone carved from rocks at Gallipoli was placed into the church to honour the dead of that ill-fated World War One campaign.